-This leaflet gives a guide as to what you should do following a bite.
-But the take home message is that all but the most minor bites should probably be assessed and treated by a doctor or nurse - in particular, bites to hands.
+All but the most minor animal bites should probably be assessed and treated by a health professional - in particular, bites to hands.

 You should clean the wound no matter how small the cut to the skin.
 There are many germs (bacteria) in animal mouths.
 Cleaning will reduce the chance of infection.
 If the wound is small, you can clean it yourself.
 Just use ordinary tap water.
 Let it bleed freely, unless the bleeding is very heavy.
 If the wound is bleeding heavily, use a clean pad, or preferably a sterile dressing, to apply pressure until you can get medical treatment.
 Wounds that are large, deep, punctured or dirty are best cleaned and assessed by a nurse or doctor.

 After cleaning, cover the wound with a sterile, non-sticky dressing.
 Consider going to see your doctor, or attending A&E.

 When should I see a health professional following a cat or dog bite?

 Unless it is a very trivial bite, it is wise to seek medical advice.
 If the wound is bleeding heavily, attend an accident and emergency (A&E) or minor injuries unit.
 Also attend A&E if the bite is on an ear, nose or face, or if a child has been bitten on the head.
 For other bites, see your GP.
 See a doctor for any cat bite, as these are particularly likely to become infected.

 In countries where rabies is a risk, see a doctor for even a trivial bite.
 If your tetanus jabs aren't up to date, see a health professional to have a booster.